tea party at the dollop shop in toledo, ohio

 We ordered pastries, coffee, and lemonade downstairs.
 We had macaroons, cupcakes, lavender lemonade, Vietnamese coffee, and more.
 It was all delicious!
 If you order a Vietnamese coffee it comes with a free mini donut.
 And, if you are a coffee lover who has never had a Vietnamese coffee, you need one.
 They are so good!

 I can’t remember the exact cupcake I had, but I do remember it was delicious.
 The frosting on it was unlike any frosting I’ve ever had before!
-You can see it in the pictures to the right, and if you show them the picture I’m sure they can tell you what kind it is.
+You can see it in the pictures to the above, and if you show them the picture I’m sure they can tell you what kind it is.

 Upstairs is where the magic happens!
 It is decorated so cute up there.
 After we got our goodies we headed up for our tea party.
 No, we didn’t drink tea — but we still called it a tea party.
 Haha!
 We went in the middle of the day during a weekday, so there wasn’t many people dining in.
 We pretty much had the entire upstairs to ourselves — and we were there for about four hours….
 Lol.
 We had an absolute blast taking pics, eating our goodies, and pretending we were at a real tea party.

-2. Visit the Libbey Glass Factory Outlet
+Libbey Glass Outlet

 Toledo, Ohio is known as the glass city.
 Why you ask?
 Because Toledo is the glass capital of the world — not just the country.
 Most of my family members worked at Libbey Glass at some point over the years.